MChorfa/TraceGuard/README.md

 ## Usage

-### CLI

-TraceGuard CLI provides various commands for managing SBOMs, provenance, and compliance:
+Refer to the `docs/API.md` file for detailed API documentation and usage instructions.

 ## Contributing